 Principles of Corporate Finance by Brealey, Myers, Allen, 14th Edition, newspaper articles (primarily from the Bond Buyer), and research papers.
 The list of required articles and papers will be distributed at the start of each class.

 Office Hours

-TA session times: Tuesdays 2:00-5:00pm Teaching assistant: Annelise Escher aescher@uchicago.edu Location: Keller 2008
+TA session times: Fridays 9:00-10:20am Teaching assistant: Nikhil Konatham nkonatham@uchicago.edu Location: Keller 0001

 How this class will work